readthedocs/template/docs/tissue-networks.rst

 Tissue-specific Networks
 ===========================

-The precise actions of genes are frequently dependent on their tissue context, and human diseases result from the disordered interplay of tissue- and cell lineage–specific processes1, 2, 3, 4.
+The precise actions of genes are frequently dependent on their tissue context, and human diseases result from the disordered interplay of tissue- and cell lineage–specific processes.
 These factors combine to make the understanding of tissue-specific gene functions, disease pathophysiology and gene-disease associations particularly challenging.

 Functional Interactions